K85

 Start/Finish: Innsbruck – Landestheater

-A loop around Innsbruck, always with the Nordkette in sight as a constant landmark.
-Challenging trails put participants to the test, demanding careful energy management – don’t burn out early!
-To succeed here, you’ll need to pace yourself well.
+A loop around Innsbruck, with the Nordkette always in sight as a constant landmark.
+Challenging trails push participants to their limits, making pacing essential – don’t burn all your energy too early.
+To succeed here, you’ll need to manage your resources wisely.

-But the finish line isn’t yours just yet – one final challenge awaits: the steep climb to the Enzianhütte.
-After conquering it, it’s all downhill to the grand finale.
-In Innsbruck, a unique finish line atmosphere and the cheers of the crowd await you – a moment you’ll never forget.
+But before the finish line awaits, one last challenge must be conquered: the steep climb up to the Enzianhütte.
+From there, it’s downhill towards the big finale.
+In Innsbruck, a unique finish awaits you, accompanied by the cheers of the crowd – a moment you won’t forget anytime soon.

 Services